 Complex Ankle Specialists

 Have you experienced a recent injury to the ankle from a fall, twist, or other high impact accident?
 If so, you may have experienced a tibial pilon fracture.
 A tibial pilon fracture is a breakage to the bottom portion of the tibia, or the shinbone.
 These injuries are often caused by snowboarding accidents and can result in pain, swelling, deformity to the ankle, and an inability to place weight on the foot.
-Doctors Thomas Haytmanek and Jonathon Backus can provide diagnosis and a specialized treatment plan for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who have experienced a tibial pilon fracture.
+Doctors Thomas Haytmanek and Jonathon Backus can provide diagnosis and a specialized treatment plan for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced a tibial pilon fracture.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a tibial pilon fracture?